richafnu/Viva/Viva/glint/setup/live-versus-phased-access.md

 6. Select **Provide Access**. *Visible to All Reporting Roles and Release Completed* is displayed.

 Once the next program cycle begins, and if the last cycle has *Phased* access, access defaults back to *Live.*

+>[!IMPORTANT]
+>
+>When a Recurring or Ad Hoc survey is Live and the User Role is assigned as Phased, they must wait until the survey ends to to gain reporting access.
+Access can't be switched during a Live survey.